kenrward/PullAdvLogs2Sentinel/readme.md

 ## PROOF of CONCEPT ONLY

 This code is a proof of concept to show how data can be pulled from M365 Advanced Hunting API GCC to Azure Sentinel.
-It is **NOT** prodcution ready code.
+It is **NOT** production ready code.
 Author assumes no responsibility for its use nor implies any warranty.

 # Setup